armaanre/property-manager/README.md

 Initially I tried implementing a rule based parser, however due to the nuances of an email, along with possible typo's a user could write, I decided parsing it througj an LLM would make it more adaptible.
 I added the rule based parser as fallback if the LLM failed to parse the email correctly.
 This is a relatively bare bones implementation, and ideally a possible improvement would be to retry parsing the message with the LLM, as I found it that creating specific rules to parse and email and extract it's context is not ideal.

 A possible enhancement to the json tickets created would also be a priority label, as some actions are more urgent than others.
 SLA's could also be defined for the asignee of these tickets.
 I did ensure the id of the ticket was sent to the customer for their reference, and a future enhancement would be to provide updates on the ticket if the customer requests for it.

+As mentioned in my assumptions, one limitation is the inability for the service to tell if an email is part of an existing chain.
+While it should be possible to store the message and conversation id's in an email, and ensure a ticket is only created per email conversation and not per email, given the time constraints and the fact we do not utilise a DB I decided to make the assumption that a tenant would only send one email conversations.

+Storing the conversation id's on file or a DB to verifying if an email is part of an existing conversation is an improvement that could be added given more time.

 Attachment processing would also be a good feature for extensability.
 Tenants might attach documents that would be useful to process their requests.
 Most email services provide api's to extract attachments.
 We could store this data in a blob storage and index it with the action item id that we generate for the request.